Healthcare Marketing ROI: 5 Tips for Success

 Website visitors who watch a product video are up to 85% more likely to buy.
 That’s because video offers more ways to absorb information.
 Plus, they can pause and rewatch important parts over.
 You might not be selling a traditional product, but you can assume video gets potential patients to take action.
 Start with short, informative clips and grow from there.

 With 44% of today’s healthcare marketing costs going to digital platforms, it is easier than ever to use data to improve marketing ROI.
 A/B testing for ads and e-mails or experimentation with blog topics can help you find new ways to spend on marketing efforts that produce the most value.

 Partner With Socius to Maximize Your ROI on Content Marketing

 While calculating content marketing ROI for healthcare can be challenging, it is the first step to driving new traffic to your practice and ensuring success over time.
 Whether by improving short-term local searches or building authority through educational content, healthcare organizations need to be able to measure and improve on their efforts.

 Socius partners with healthcare companies to determine their current ROI and helps make their marketing practices more effective.
-Request a consultation to start improving your marketing ROI today.
+Check out our healthcare marketing services to learn how we can start improving your marketing ROI today.